TariqAHassan/BioVida/docs/GettingStarted.rst

 ---------------

 This library is primarily intended to automate the collection, post-processing and integration of biomedical data stored in public online databases.
-It is hoped that this effort will catalyze new insights and understanding by transforming multiple, distinct data repositories into unified datasets easily amenable to data analysis.
+It is hoped that this effort will catalyze new insights and understanding by transforming multiple, distinct data repositories into unified datasets which are highly amenable to data analysis.

 BioVida aims to curate a broad range of biomedical information.
 In areas such as diagnostics and genomics, this involves drawing on the work of others, such as the impressive work by the Disease Ontology and DisGeNET teams.